StreamController/docs/docs/plugin_dev/bases/ActionBase_py.md

     **Returns**:
     A list of [Adw.PreferencesRow](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/class.PreferencesRow.html) objects.

+    !!! info
+        If you need a brief intro into [GTK4](https://www.gtk.org/) in python you can check out [this tutorial](https://github.com/Taiko2k/GTK4PythonTutorial).
+        For more involved information you can also check out the [GTK4 documentation](https://docs.gtk.org/gtk4/).

 ### `get_custom_config_area`
 : **Description**:
     This method can be overritten by your action to show a custom area in the ui.
 By allowing all [Gtk.Widgets](https://docs.gtk.org/gtk4/class.Widget.html) you are able to customize the config area completely to your needs.

     **Returns**:
     Any [Gtk.Widget](https://docs.gtk.org/gtk4/class.Widget.html)

+    !!! info
+        If you need a brief intro into [GTK4](https://www.gtk.org/) in python you can check out [this tutorial](https://github.com/Taiko2k/GTK4PythonTutorial).
+        For more involved information you can also check out the [GTK4 documentation](https://docs.gtk.org/gtk4/).

 ### `set_settings`
 : **Arguments**: